Unfiled Tax Returns

 - Our client owed approximately $120,000 in payroll taxes.
 As a result of our work, the IRS agreed to accept $49,500 in full settlement of the back tax debt owed.
 Client from Brooklyn, New York

 - We represented a partner of a real estate company before the Collection Division of the IRS.
 We successfully convinced the IRS that the partner was not a responsible officer and that resulted in the elimination of more than $87,000 in trust fund tax assessments (and related interest and penalty).
-Client from Manhattan, New York served by our Tax Lawyer New York.
+Client from Manhattan.

 - Our client owned a liquor store and after they sold the store and they were audited.
 The NYS Department of Taxation came in and performed a sales tax audit.
 The auditors looked at the square footage of the leased space the store occupied and determined that the store should have generated more taxable sales than were reported and thus, charged the owners based on their determination.
 Following the audit, they demanded our client pay approximately $500,000 in back sales taxes (including interest and penalties).
 After requesting an audit reconsideration and negotiating with the auditors, we were able to reduce the amount to $100,000 which was paid and the case was closed.
 Client from Manhattan, New York

 - In 1992 the New York State Taxation department did an audit of our client, who was a NJ resident who owned a rental property in NY.
 The audit found that the client had sold a house in NJ and had not paid NY taxes.
 The client did not fight the audit at the time and never dealt with it until they approached us in 2012 to try and deal with the outstanding tax owed.
 After researching the issue, we re-opened the case, introduced new evidence that proved that our client was a NJ resident at the time they sold the NJ property, and thus owed no taxes to NY on that sale.
 The Taxation Department agreed and the full amount of $59,000 in taxes, interest, and penalties was wiped out and our client was cleared.
-Client from Queens, New York who was assisted by our New York Tax Lawyers.
+Client from Queens, NY.